 Chen et al. (2019) conducted an RCT (340 women: 170 subjects and 170 controls) comparing the role of progestin to GnRH antagonist in preventing premature LH surges in poor responders undergoing IVF.
-(1) The study revealed that PPOS prevented premature LH surges more effectively than the GnRH antagonist protocol (0% vs 5.88% p<0.05), but there was no significant difference in the average numbers of oocytes and viable embryos (3.7 ± 2.6 vs 3.4 ± 2.4 ; 1.6 ± 1.7 vs 1.4 ± 1.3 , p>0.05) and LBR of the two groups (21.8 vs 18.2%, RR 1.25, 95% CI 0.73, 2.13, p>0.05).
+(1) The study revealed that PPOS prevented premature LH surges more effectively than the GnRH antagonist protocol (0% vs 5.88% p<0.05), but there was no significant difference in the average numbers of oocytes and viable embryos ($3.7 \pm 2.6 \text{ vs } 3.4 \pm 2.4$; $1.6 \pm 1.7 \text{ vs } 1.4 \pm 1.3$, p>0.05) and LBR of the two groups (21.8 vs 18.2%, RR 1.25, 95% CI 0.73, 2.13, p>0.05).
 The authors suggested that further well-designed, large clinical trials are needed to compare live birth outcomes and the health economic implications of the two treatment strategies.

 Cai et al. (2021) conducted a systematic review and meta-analysis, which included the RCT by Chen et al. (2019) and 15 other case-control studies with a total of 4422 cycles in poor responders (Bologna criteria).
 (2) They compared PPOS and Chinese minimal stimulation IVF, PPOS and an antagonist protocol, and PPOS and an ultra-short GnRH protocol.
 Several clinical indicators favoured the use of the PPOS protocol.
 Patients receiving PPOS exhibited more mature eggs, available embryos, and high-quality embryos.
 Additionally, the CPR was higher in the PPOS group, along with a lower serum LH level on the day of hCG injection and a reduced cycle cancellation rate.
 These findings suggest that PPOS is advantageous in terms of ovarian response and pregnancy outcomes for poor ovarian responders, making it a promising choice for IVF/ICSI-embryo transfer.
 The study concluded that PPOS, with its oral administration of progesterone, is not only effective but also cost-effective, potentially offering a suitable ovulation induction program for this patient population.
-The authors concluded that PPOS is a promising agent for suppression of LH in during ovulation induction in poor responders.
+The authors concluded that PPOS is apromising agent for suppression of LH in during ovulation induction in poor responders.
 However, the quality of evidence remains low.

-The progesterone primed ovarian stimulation protocol is not recommended over the GnRH antagonist Strong Protocol for poor responders.
+The progesterone primed ovarian stimulation protocol is not Strong recommended over the GnRH antagonist protocol for poor responders.

 The PPOS protocol, despite its robust prevention of premature LH surges compared to the GnRH antagonist, is not recommended over the GnRH antagonist protocol for poor ovarian responders undergoing IVF.
 While PPOS prevented premature LH surges, it did not significantly differ from the GnRH antagonist in terms of the average number of oocytes, viable embryos, or LBR.
 The protocol mandates embryo freezing, which requires additional resources and frozen embryo transfer.
 Additional resources are required for freezing and frozen embryo transfer.
 The systematic review and meta-analysis suggested that while PPOS may yield more mature eggs and higher-quality embryos, the overall pregnancy outcomes and cost-effectiveness did not favour PPOS over the GnRH antagonist.
-Thus, despite its potential benefits for ovarian response and pregnancy outcomes, the recommendation does not support the preference of PPOS over the GnRH antagonist for this patient population undergoing IVF.